serag-ai/ViT-CCM/README.md

 ## 🌟 Overview

 Early detection and management of diabetic peripheral neuropathy (DPN) are critical to reducing associated morbidity and mortality.
 Corneal Confocal Microscopy (CCM) facilitates the imaging of corneal nerves to detect early and progressive nerve damage in DPN.
 However, its wider adoption has been limited by the subjectivity and time-intensive nature of manual nerve fiber quantification.
-This code investigates the diagnostic utility of state-of-the-art Vision Transformer (ViT) models for the binary classification of CCM images to distinguish between healthy controls and individuals with DPN.
+This code is an implementation of a Vision Transformer (ViT) model for the binary classification of CCM images to distinguish between healthy controls and individuals with DPN.

 ![example](./Images/VT.png)